Samsung/tizen-docs/docs/application/dotnet/guides/nlp/nlp.md

         }
     ```

-<h2>Detect Language</h2>
+<a name="langdetect"></a>
-## Detect Language from sentence - Detect Language
+## Detect Language

-Detect the language from sentence:
+To detect the language from sentence:

-1. Construct NaturalLanguageProcess on OnCreate(), and connect the Nlp service on init of app:
+1. Construct NaturalLanguageProcess on OnCreate(), and connect the NLP service on init of app:

     ```
     protected override void OnCreate